turingschool/curriculum/tutorials/routes/router.markdown

 ### Special Routes

-I'll often add a few _special_ routes when developing a customer-facing application.
+Often a few _special_ routes are helpful when developing a customer-facing application.

 #### Type-able (_a.k.a._ Pretty) URLs

-Users almost never type URLs, but I will often add a few that are type-able.
-For instance, when an app supports authentication, I might add routes like this:
+For instance, when an app supports authentication, you might add routes like this:

 ```ruby
 MyApp::Application.routes.draw do